Covid-19 Templates, Risk Assessments (inc BAME)

 If you also have a template that you would like to share with others, please do let us know about it and we will upload here.

 Guidance note to parents of children returning to school - This template can be used by practices if they so wish to give to parents who maybe looking for a GP to provide a confirmation letter on whether their child should or should not return to school.
+We acknowledge and thank Hampshire County Council who's guidance we have used in producing this template.

 Risk Assessment for Temporary Cessation of Extended Hours - Kindly shared by PM Jennie Dock from Hedge End Medical Centre